 Designer Wear Dresses

-There is a certain level of quality assured and if not, you know what you are buying and are under no illusions.
-Clothes, crockery, household décor, furnishings, footwear, fruits and vegetables, grocery, stationery, meat, fish and you will find them all at reasonable prices, though not always cheap.
+There is a certain level of quality assured .Above all you know what you are buying and are under no illusions.
+Clothes, crockery, household décor, furnishings, footwear, fruits and vegetables, grocery, stationery, meat, fish.
+As a matter of fact, you will find them all at reasonable prices, though not always cheap.

 The Sarojini Nagar Market or SN, in common parlance, is a fashionable family shopping destination – despite the crowds.
 It was initially designed to serve government employees who live in government-built flats in Sarojini Nagar.
 It has been around since the 1950s, though it was called Vinay Nagar until 1970.
 The inspiration behind the new name is the freedom fighter, Sarojini Naidu.